haskellfoundation/HaskellSchool/en/lessons/parsers/introduction.md

 As you can see, running `ReadP` gives all possible parsed results, which can lead to performances issues.

 Going further: [Jake Wheat's Intro to Parsing with Parsec in Haskell](http://jakewheat.github.io/intro_to_parsing/)

+## Targeted audience

+The aim of this topic is to explore Haskell's idioms through the study of different designs.

+A minimal understanding of Haskell and it's main abstractions (eg. Functor, Applicative, Monad) is expected and can be gathered in the previous courses.